Cancellation of 2020 Prudential RideLondon

-Prudential RideLondon is the world’s greatest festival of cycling, with more than 100,000 cyclists expected to participate during the weekend of 28-30 July 2017.
+Prudential RideLondon is the world’s greatest festival of cycling, with more than 100,000 cyclists expected to participate during the weekend of 15-16 August 2020.
+This will be the eighth edition of the festival.

 The festival was developed by the Mayor of London, London & Partners and Transport for London in partnership with Surrey County Council.
-The event is managed by the London & Surrey Cycling Partnership (LSCP).
+The event is managed by the London & Surrey Cycling Partnership (LSCP) and sponsored by Prudential.

 It combines the fun and accessible element of a free family ride in central London with the excitement of watching the world’s best professional cyclists race.
-Taking a cue from the London Marathon, amateur cyclists also participate by riding a 100-mile or 46-mile challenge on the same closed roads as the professional men, with the added incentive of raising money for good causes.
+Taking a cue from the London Marathon, amateur cyclists also participate by riding a 100-mile, 46-mile or 19-mile challenge on the same closed roads as the professional men, with the added incentive of raising money for good causes.
 The best action is broadcast live on TV both on BBC TV in the UK and internationally.

 Prudential RideLondon comprises:

-Prudential RideLondon FreeCycle, Saturday 29 July 2017, offers the chance for all the family to enjoy a traffic-free circuit on closed roads through central London passing some of the capital's most iconic landmarks.
+- Prudential RideLondon FreeCycle offers the chance for all the family to enjoy an seven-mile traffic-free circuit on closed roads through central London passing some of the capital's most iconic landmarks.
 Everyone is welcome, no matter what their age or ability.
-Cyclists will be able to cycle the route at a leisurely pace and as many times as they like with the ability to stop off en route at a number of different Festival Zones where there will be a range of bicycle-based entertainment and activities to enjoy.
+Cyclists will be able to cycle the route at a leisurely pace and as many times as they like with the ability to stop off en route at six different Festival Zones where there will be a range of bicycle-based entertainment and activities to enjoy.

-Brompton World Championship Final, Saturday 29 July 2017, will see more than 500 riders make a mad dash to unfold their bikes before sprinting off on two wheels to complete up to eight laps around St James’s Park in the 12th Brompton World Championship Final.
+- The Brompton World Championship Final will see more than 500 riders make a mad dash to unfold their bikes before sprinting off on two wheels to complete up to eight laps around St James’s Park.

-Prudential RideLondon-Surrey 100, Sunday 30 July 2017, will see more than 26,000 amateur cyclists take on a cycling challenge like no other through London and Surrey on a similar route to that of the London 2012 Olympic Road Cycling Races.
+- The Prudential RideLondon-Surrey 100 will see around 25,000 amateur cyclists take on a cycling challenge like no other through London and Surrey on a similar route to that of the London 2012 Olympic Road Cycling Races.
 The Prudential RideLondon-Surrey 100 will start in Queen Elizabeth Olympic Park, then travel through the capital and onto Surrey's stunning country roads and through the Surrey Hills before a spectacular finish on The Mall in central London.

 As well as an opportunity to take on a personal challenge in completing the ride, participants' involvement will benefit good causes with thousands riding for charity.
-A record-breaking £12 million+ was raised for charity in 2015.
+A record-breaking £12 million+ was raised for charity in 2018 bringing the total raised by riders since 2013 to more than £66 million.

-Prudential RideLondon-Surrey 46, Sunday 30 July 2017, was held for the first time in 2016 and has been created specifically for newer cyclists and also younger cyclists.
+- The Prudential RideLondon-Surrey 46 was held for the first time in 2016 and was created specifically as the ideal first mass participation sportive for newer cyclists and also younger cyclists.

 The sportive comprises a spectacular 46-mile route on traffic-free roads, beginning at Queen Elizabeth Olympic Park in east London and following the same route as the Prudential RideLondon-Surrey 100 for the first 27 miles before taking a new two-mile route which then links up with the last 17 miles through London to finish on The Mall.